ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 You can paste one of these examples directly into the **User Data** field.
 The user data is then available to the virtual server instance during provisioning.

-If you specify to include a file and have spaces preceding the file name, the data isn't interpreted correctly.
-Verify that `#!/bin/sh` or `#!/bin/bash` are the first characters on the line immediately following the end of file designation (`<<EOF`).
+If you specify to include a file and have spaces that precede the file name, the data isn't interpreted correctly.
+Verify that `#!/bin/sh` or `#!/bin/bash` are the first characters on the line that immediately follows the end of file designation (`<<EOF`).
 The characters can't be indented.
 {: tip}

 For more Linux user data examples and information, see [Cloud config examples)](https://cloudinit.readthedocs.io/en/latest/reference/examples.html){: external}.